 Miami has a reputation for being a glamorous vacation hotspot – thanks to its rowdy nightlife, trendy beach scene, and bustling cruise port.
 It’s a tropical oasis and cultural center at the same time, making it one of the top tourist destinations in the US.
+Miami also serves as the gateway to Latin America.

 Whether you’re a college student on spring break, or an adult seeking a tropical getaway, Miami has an assortment of entertainment options that will leave you in awe.